confluentinc/vscode/README.md

 ## Features

-The Confluent extension for VS Code provides a number of features for working with your Kafka clusters, topics and schemas.
+Confluent for VS Code provides a number of features for working with your Kafka clusters, topics and schemas.

 ### Command Palette